athomasq/athomasq.github.io/essays/why-might-ice-bid-for-ebay.md

 date: 2020-02-05
 ---

+*ICE is rumored to be bidding $30B for eBay.
-*If ever there was a merger made for me to write about, it's this one: ICE is rumored to be bidding $30B for eBay.*
+If ever there was a merger made for me to write about, it's this one.*

 ----